Distance and intersection number in the curve graph of a surface: Background

 \section{Background}

-We begin in the first subsection examining the decomposition $\Dec{v,w}$, connecting it to the study of intersection number and distance in $C(S)$ and deriving the equations above.
-The second subsection is a review of the parts of \cite{BMM} that we will use later in the paper.
+We begin by examining the decomposition of a closed orientable surface obtained by cutting it open along two essential curves, then connecting the decomposition to the study of intersection number and distance in $C(S)$.
+Then we dive into some necessary background with a review of the tools and results from \cite{BMM} that we will use throughout the paper.